 I do a job that didn’t exist just a few years ago.
 It’s a service management and user adoption role focused on Office 365.
 Office 365 itself has only been around since 2011, and this role is newer than that.
 So what is service management and what is user adoption?
 What’s it got to do with creating a digital workplace?

 Service management of Office 365 is managing the Office 365 service.
 Admittedly, that’s nearly a circular reference, but I think the rephrasing is the first step in breaking down what is involved in managing Office 365.
-For me, managing Office 365 means being responsible for my employer getting value from the collaboration workloads inside Office 365.
+For me, managing Office 365 means being responsible for my employer or my client getting value from the collaboration workloads inside Office 365.
 That means:

 1) Staying on top of service changes and assessing their impact.
 I stay on top of service changes by: